Khadibia/ML-Assessment-repo/README.md

-# Object Detection with YOLOv5
+# Object Detection with YOLOv5 Assessment

 ## Project Overview
 This project focuses on detecting **four object classes** using a custom dataset: